It is a common misconception that avocados are unhealthy due to their fat and calorie content.

 Avocados contain glutathione, which is an antioxidant that is said to prevent aging and boost the immune system.
 Along with vitamin E, glutathione in this fruit, is believed to have fat-burning properties too.

-Apart from the above said health benefits, there are various other uses of this fruit.
+Apart from these health benefits, there are various other uses of this fruit.
 Avocado oil is used in various skin and hair care products.
 This oil is also used for treating certain skin conditions like psoriasis.

 Avocado can also boost the immune system and is used as a nourishing food for babies, who begin with solid foods.
 It is an important ingredient in some weight loss diet plans, as the mono-unsaturated fats in this fruit can speed up metabolism and can reduce food consumption.